 Premium Economy is a good way to use loyalty points and air miles, so your decision may be swayed by whether you can use your miles to make your booking.
 However, if the price is identical and you are simply choosing to book based on the quality of the product, who should you choose, Virgin or British Airways?

-Comparing British Airways Vs Virgin in Premium Economy is not as easy as you would think, as the product that you will experience will depend on the plane you fly on.
+Comparing British Airways vs. Virgin in Premium Economy is not as easy as you would think, as the product you will experience will depend on the plane you fly on.

-Onboard, Virgin tends to have wider seats (usually 21 inches compared to be 18.5) so also has the edge in this respect.
-Regards to food; British Airways World Traveller Plus has the edge over that in Virgin Premium Economy as the food is taken from the Club World menu.
+Onboard, Virgin tends to have wider seats (usually 21 inches compared to be 18.5), so it also has the edge in this respect.
+Regards to food, British Airways World Traveller Plus has the edge over that in Virgin Premium Economy as the food is taken from the Club World menu.

-When you get to your destination, Virgin also prioritises luggage for Premium Economy passengers, BA doesn’t.
+When you get to your destination, Virgin also prioritizes luggage for Premium Economy passengers.
+BA doesn’t.

-Other interesting points are that you get the same luggage allowance on both airlines and NO lounge access when travelling on either airline.
+Other interesting points are that you get the same luggage allowance on both airlines and NO lounge access when traveling on either airline.
 Pretty much everything else is more-or-less the same.

 This means that, with the exception of the better food on British Airways, Virgin is the winner in almost every respect.